camlee/power-meter/esp32-viewe/README.md

 reduce those observations into the normal 500 ms reading stream.
 The ESP32 ADC targets 5 ms; the four-conversion WROOM ADS1115 path targets 15 ms. These are scheduler targets, and every diagnostic capture reports its measured interval.
+An isolated rejected observation no longer invalidates its entire reducer
+window: at least 80% valid coverage produces a valid mean from valid samples only.
+Sustained out-of-range input remains visible for diagnosis.

 Raw observations are retained only for an on-demand capture.
 In the browser, select **View Raw** beside a configured channel on Sensors.
 On the VIEWE